-The Meaning of Common Religious Signs and Symbols
+The Meanings of Common Religious Signs and Symbols

-You see religious signs and symbols everywhere, from churches, synagogues and mosques, to television, bumper stickers and web sites.
-You may be familiar with some of these religious signs and symbols, while others make you scratch your head and go, "Huh?".
+You see religious signs and symbols everywhere; from churches, synagogues, and mosques; to television, bumper stickers, and web sites.
+You may be familiar with some of these religious signs and symbols, while others make you scratch your head in confusion.
 These symbols have a meaning to those who use them, but what are those meanings?
 Why these particular symbols?

 I'm about to take you on a brief tour of the most commonly used religious signs and symbols, and what they mean to those who use them.
 I hope you enjoy it!